Permki/PacedLinux/c_packetprocessing/apps/lab5/README.md

 # Lab: "Packet Wire" in Micro-C

+# This has been modified to do header parsing and sleep for preliminary testing of pacing.

 This lab walk-through is a simple packet processing application that swaps vlan tags and counts various packets, using a single network port.